 Event type goals are recorded on completion of certain events on your site.
 Such as a goal will be recorded when a user sign ups for a form or a goal will be recorded when a user shares your content on social media.

-Click the +add goal button
+Step4: Click on the new goal button inside the goals settings

 Google Analytics Goals Not Tracking?